Tucson Museum Trademarked Copyrighted Protected Logo

 You can also experience a full size replica of an 1800s Arizona mine operation, check out a real 'Concord Brand' Stagecoach, early everyday tools and instruments, bicycles, even the local Tucson Sheriffs 1923 Studebaker patrol car.
 There is also a historical collections library and archives reading room for research.

-Historical Fort Lowell Military Museum
+Fort Lowell Military Museum

 Approximately 130 United States Army officers and 240 enlisted men lived at the fort in adobe brick walled buildings with dirt floors and outdoor plumbing that included a hospital once run by Dr. Walter Reed, soldiers barracks, a parade ground, a marching band, laundry women, horse stables, supply warehouses, and officers quarters.